MicrosoftDocs/memdocs/memdocs/intune/fundamentals/reports-export-graph-apis.md

 There are three main parameters you can submit in your request body to define the export request:

 - `reportName`: Required.
-This is the name of the report you want to specify.
+This parameter is the name of the report you want to specify.
 - `filter`: Not required for most reports.
 - `select`: Not required.
 If you don't specify a `select` value you will receive a default set of columns, which for most reports is the entire dataset.